Embedding surfaces in 4-manifolds: Secondary embedding obstructions

-\begin{proof} First, $\km(F_i)$ is defined if and only if all intersection numbers of $F_i$ vanish.
-Since these are regular homotopy invariants, $\km(F_1)$ is defined if and only if $\km(F_2)$ is.
-To show that $\km(F_1) = \km(F_2)$, by symmetry it suffices to show that $\km(F_1)=0$ implies $\km(F_2)=0$.
-So suppose that $\km(F_1)=0$, and let $F_1'$ be obtained from $F_1$ by finger moves such that the intersections of $F_1'$ can be paired up by Whitney discs $\{W_i\}$ as in \cref{def:km}.
+\begin{proof} To show that $\km(F_1) = \km(F_2)$, by symmetry it suffices to show that $\km(F_1)=0$ implies $\km(F_2)=0$.
+Suppose that $\km(F_1)=0$, and let $F_1'$ be obtained from $F_1$ by finger moves such that the intersections of $F_1'$ can be paired up by Whitney discs $\{W_i\}$ as in \cref{def:km=0}.
 Since $F_1'$ and $F_2$ are regularly homotopic, there is a generic immersion $F_3$ such that $F_3$ can be obtained from both $F_1'$ and $F_2$ by finger moves and ambient isotopies.
-Since $F_3$ is obtained from $F_1'$ by finger moves and ambient isotopies and the finger moves can be assumed to be disjoint from $\{W_i\}$, all the double points of $F_3$ can also be paired up by Whitney discs with interiors disjoint from $F_3$, as in \cref{def:km}.
+Since $F_3$ is obtained from $F_1'$ by finger moves and ambient isotopies and the finger moves can be assumed to be disjoint from $\{W_i\}$, all the double points of $F_3$ can also be paired up by Whitney discs with interiors disjoint from $F_3$, as in \cref{def:km=0}.
 Since $F_3$ is obtained from $F_2$ by finger moves, taking $F_2' := F_3$ it follows that $\km(F_2)=0$. \end{proof}